vojone/GrammArt/README.md

 # GrammArt
 Simple clientside JS application for creating context free art using user defined grammars.
-These grammars are defined in GrammArt context free graphics language (GCFG) highly inspired by language used by other context free art project (such as [CInk2](TODO)).
+These grammars are defined in GrammArt context free graphics language (GCFG) highly inspired by language used by other context free art project (such as [CInk2](https://cink.applegrew.com/art.html)).

 ## Author

 Vojtěch Dvořák

+## How to install

+No installation steps are needed.

+## How to start

+Just open *index.html* in browser.
+Supported browser are now:

+- **Firefox**
+- **Edge**
+- **Chrome**

+Support for other browsers is not guaranteed.

 ## How to develop